rcemper/try_embedded_python/README.md

 Don't get nervous for day 11, 15!!, 17, 19, 22, 23.

 __iris.key:__ The container has no license included.
-You may use it as single user or provide your own container license.
+You may use it as single user or provide your own container license key.